mohitagrawal1305/todo-list-app/README.md

 ## ⌘ Keyboard Accessibility Guide
 - When application launches Input field is auto focused.
 - you can start typing and press enter to add todo.
-- you can navigate to different component using `tab` key and press enter to submit or select any item.
+- you can navigate to different component using `tab` key and press `enter` key to submit or select any item.

 ## ⌘ Future Scope of Improvement
 - Can add edit feature to edit existing todo item.